 In the Spring semester we will spend most of our time programming the project.
-The first half of the semester will be spent working on a base model which will be cleaned up and made into an MVP.
+We hope to have initial skeleton code to work from and continue to work on our various microservice API's.
+We will then cleanly merge the various API's into a base model of the project which will be cleaned up and made into an MVP.
 From there we will work with coffee shops (clients) to see if any improvements can be made that they would like to see (verification and user testing).
 From there we will do further testing and add any extra features that we feel should be included in the final product.
 The last section of the semester will be spent finishing up the final product and presenting to clients and the class.
-All of the above will be split up amongst the team in some way that is yet to be determined.
+All of the above, as denoted in Figure three, will be split up amongst the team in some way that is yet to be determined.